-Banks and payment services providers use authentication as a process to verify your identity.
+Banks and payment service providers use authentication as a process to verify your identity.
 Authentication aims to ensure that the person requesting access to your account, or trying to make a payment, is either you or someone to whom you have given consent.

 What elements constitute authentication?

 There are three different types of authentication.
 In order to satisfy the requirements, two of the following three measures must be met and provided by the customer in order to complete their payment:

 1. Knowledge — something only the customer knows, for example, a PIN, passphrase, or secret answer

 2. Possession — something only the customer possesses’, such as their mobile phone or smartwatch